-A Business Management Case Study with ExamplesAbbakin
+Business Management Case Study ExampleAbbakin

-- who to hire,
+- What to produce

-- where to locate your business,
+- Where to locate your business

-- how to get customers,
+- How to get your customers

-- how to raise money and
+- How to raise money for the business and

-- where to start marketing your products.
+- Where to start marketing your products.

-So as a startup entrepreneur or manager, you need to learn before you acquire new skills.
+In life, teaching and learning precedes practice.
+So as a startup entrepreneur or manager, you need to learn while providing answers to these questions and therefore acquiring new skills.

 “Uncertainty can’t be good for business” said Bill Gates, the owner and founder of Microsoft.

-A Business Management Case Study with Examples
+A Business Management Case Study Example with Solution

 THE MIKE’S STORY

+On assessing the situation, Mike fired the driver and sent his condolences to the man in the hospital.
 He also went so far as to offer to pay his hospital bills, yet the victim wasn’t consoled by his efforts.

+Two weeks later, Mike was served with a lawsuit, because the man can never walk again according to doctors’ report.
 During the case, Mike hired some lawyers who concluded to settle the case out of court.

-This was so because Mike had not formed a Corporation or Limited Liability Company.
+Finally, the sum decided was vast, but Mike didn’t have any choice.
+This was so because Mike had not formed a Corporation or a Limited Liability Company.

 Not only did the judgment force him to liquidate his entire business, but he also had to sell his home and give up a substantial amount of his children’s’ school fees.